 - To crush candy canes, unwrap them and place them in a plastic zip lock bag.
 Crush then by smacking them with a rolling pin.
 They will crush nicely!

-- If you don’t like peppermint, you can really use any kind of hard candy you like for these, butterscotch would be yummy!
+- If you don’t like peppermint or it’s a different time of year, you can use any kind of hard candy you like for these.
+Crushed butterscotch candy would be nice!